creativecreatorormaybenot/clock/README.md

 ## TODO

-* Update when the travel slide moves out and in 'n stuff.

 * Create all four color palettes.

+  + Use these colors for a color palette: https://www.dwitter.net/d/5455

+  + Ensure that sufficient contrast is present for accessibility reasons.

 * Create an automated customization flow.

-* Use these colors for a color palette: https://www.dwitter.net/d/5455

-  + Ensure that sufficient contrast is present for accessibility reasons.

 * Effects/filter ideas: